Chappell Family Building for Nursing and Population Health

 About the Chappell Family

-With the Chappell Family name, TRU is honouring a private donation of $1.5 million and celebrating the legacy of Catherine and Edward Chappell.
+With the Chappell Family name, TRU is honouring a private donation and celebrating the legacy of Catherine and Edward Chappell.
 Catherine and Edward met in Kamloops and were married in 1938.
 Catherine completed her nurse training at Royal Inland Hospital and worked as a registered nurse in the BC communities of Kamloops, Michel and Fernie and became a public health nurse.
 Edward worked for the Crowsnest Coal Company and was a passionate community volunteer.

 The Chappell Family Building was designed with environmental sustainability in mind.
 It is a high performance facility built with the intention of earning LEED Gold (Leadership in Energy and Environmental Design) certification.
 It is outfitted with 158 roof-mounted solar panels—the latest and most sophisticated solar installation at TRU.